-At the other end of the spectrum, some landlords may not invest as much emotional value in a rental or investment property and in some cases, the corresponding level of maintenance will reflect that.
+At the other end of the spectrum, some owners may not invest as much emotional value in a rental or investment property and in some cases, the corresponding level of maintenance will reflect that.

-An outstanding tenant is one who also looks after the home as if it were their own.
+An outstanding renter is one who also looks after the home as if it were their own.
 A useful document for both parties to reference is the condition report, a document that details the property’s condition at the commencement of the lease.

-For more information refer to our handy Owners Handbook and Tenant Guide or contact Marshall White Property Management on (03 9822 8711).
+For more information refer to our handy Owners Handbook and Renter Guide or contact Marshall White Property Management on (03 9822 8711).
 If you are looking for your next investment see our current properties for sale.